 Holistic and Real-Time Patient Engagement

-In particular, on-device tools and applications that track blood pressure levels can help to highlight trends that provide a more holistic picture of a condition to a healthcare team during a routine visit.
+In particular, wearables and applications that track blood pressure levels can help to highlight trends that provide a more holistic picture of a condition to a healthcare team during a routine visit.
 A patient can easily pull out their smartphone and point to noticeable changes in blood pressure levels through a mobile application, which can lead to a more informed conversation with the doctor.

 Browsing today’s app store, people can easily find tools that support healthy dieting, exercise, stress management and emotional support.
 Such solutions can be particularly powerful for people living with peripheral artery disease and heart failure, as they can record minute-by-minute walking capabilities in conjunction with exercise therapy.